prebid/prebid.github.io/dev-docs/bidders/ix.md

 | `video.minduration` | Required | Integer | Minimum video ad duration in seconds.|
 | `video.maxduration` | Required | Integer | Maximum video ad duration in seconds.|
 | `video.protocol` / `video.protocols` | Required | Integer / Integer[] | Either a single protocol provided as an integer, or protocols provided as a list of integers. `2` - VAST 2.0, `3` - VAST 3.0, `5` - VAST 2.0 Wrapper, `6` - VAST 3.0 Wrapper|

+### Native
+Index supports the native assets that Prebid.js recognizes.
+For the list of native assets, see [Prebid.js Native Implementation Guide on the Prebid site.](https://docs.prebid.org/prebid/native-implementation.html#3-prebidjs-native-adunit-overview)

 ## Setup Guide